mattmanb/mattmanb/README.md

 - 👋 Hi, I’m Matt Barrington
 - 👀 I’m interested in new technologies and software
-- 🌱 I’m currently learning HTML/CSS/Javascript
+- 🌱 I’m currently learning Angular and NestJS
-- 🖊️ I’m looking to collaborate on online board games
+- 🖊️ I’m looking to collaborate on coding board games online
 - 📫 How to reach me: mattbarrington7@gmail.com

 <!---